xivapi/SaintCoinach/README.md

 ## Functionality
 ### Fully implemented

-* Display of game data / text.
+* Display of game data/text.
 * Rendering of equipment, including ability to dye (if the item supports it.)
 * Rendering of monsters.
 * Rendering of demi-humans (non-playable races with exchangable equipment.)